WheelerLab/px_his_chol/README.md

 # px_his_chol
-Scripts used in studying the lipid traits of the Hispanic Community Health Study and the Multi-Ethnic Study of Atherosclerosis, Hispanic
+Scripts used in studying the lipid traits of the Hispanic Community Health Study and the Multi-Ethnic Study of Atherosclerosis, Hispanic.
+This repository is mainly for documentation.
+For more user-friendly and better-explained scripts, please refer to [Ad_PX_pipe](https://github.com/aandaleon/Ad_PX_pipe/blob/master/README.md).

 * ~~01_PrediXcan_dosages_to_GEMMA_BIMBAM.py: defunct, see 02_PrediXcan_dosages_to_GEMMA.py~~